Guide to Natural Gas Alarm Safety

 Advanced battery-powered alarms, such as those offered by DeNova Detect, combine optimal placement with modern MEMS (Micro-Electro-Mechanical Systems) sensor technology.
 These sensors are highly sensitive and can trigger alerts at just 10% of the Lower Explosive Limit (LEL).

-By detecting gas earlier, these alarms can provide up to an 11-minute head start for evacuation compared to traditional sensors that alarm at higher gas concentrations.
+By detecting natural gas earlier, these alarms can provide up to an 11-minute head start for evacuation compared to traditional sensors that alarm at higher natural gas concentrations.

 Hardwired natural gas alarms may be suitable in new construction or commercial environments where wiring is already in place and installation is mandated by building specifications.
 However, for most existing homes, retrofits, apartments, and rental properties, battery-powered alarms offer greater flexibility and protection.